 CAUTION!
-When Vivado synthesis encounters unknown attributes, it attempts forward those attributes; but the designer needs to understand the risk.
+When Vivado synthesis encounters unknown attributes, it attempts to forward those attributes to the synthesis output netlist, but you need to understand the risk.
 A custom attribute does not stop synthesis optimizations from occurring, which means that if synthesis can optimize an item with a custom attribute, it does so, and the attribute is lost.

-If you need custom attributes go through synthesis, you must use the DONT_TOUCH or KEEP_HIERARCHY attributes to prevent synthesis from optimizing the objects that need the attributes.
+If you need custom attributes go through synthesis, you must use the DONT\TOUCH or KEEP\HIERARCHY attributes to prevent synthesis from optimizing the objects that need the attributes.